Everything you need to know about the planning and strategies behind employee engagement programs

 The most important thing to remember is that breaking down the list into these small and actionable steps makes a large and daunting project look and feel more manageable and less anxiety-provoking for your team overall.

-First, it’s important that we debunk some common myths about millennials.
+First, it’s important that we debunk some common myths about this generation.

-In 2020, millennials are now approximately between 24 and 39 years old.
+In 2020, this generation are now approximately between 24 and 39 years old.
 In short, this generation is all grown up.
 We are not so different from the generations preceding us.

 Millennials are progressive and forward-thinkers.